-\begin{rmk} The minimum-length curves connecting each $\rho_i$ to a given $\rho_f$ can also be characterized as steepest-decent curves (i.e. gradient flows) of the distance function $m(\cdot,\rho_f)$.
-If such gradients can be defined uniquely, this provides us with a feedback controller $k: [\rho_i] \to V$ which achieves optimal state transfer.
-This is classical, and connects the metric space picture with optimal control theory and the Hamilton-Jacobi-Bellman equation. \end{rmk}
+\begin{rmk} The minimum-length curves connecting each $\rho_i$ to a given $\rho_f$ can also be characterized as steepest-descent curves (i.e. gradient flows) of the distance function $m(\cdot,\rho_f)$.
+If such gradients can be defined uniquely, this provides a feedback controller $k: [\rho_i] \to V$ achieving optimal state transfer.
+This is classical, and connects the metric space picture with optimal control theory and the HJB equation. \end{rmk}

-We have now effectively decomposed our problem into three component subproblems: 1) selection of a final state $\rho_f$, 2) finding a minimum-length continuous path which connects $\rho_i$ to $\rho_f$, and 3) selection of a minimum-norm velocity field which generates that path.
+We have now effectively decomposed our problem into three component subproblems: 1) selection of a final state $\rho_f$, 2) selection of a minimum-length continuous path which connects $\rho_i$ to $\rho_f$, and 3) selection of a minimum-norm velocity field $v$ which generates that path.

 At this point, however, we still have not said anything constructive about this problem.
 Given the metric $m$, we could compute minimum-length paths by gradient descent, and similarly, if we knew the minimum-length paths, then we could integrate to find $m$.
 However, at the moment, we have neither.
 The next subsection takes the first steps towards more constructive solutions.